 Where to find help

-According to the Canadian Safety Council, here are the confidential local helplines, available 24/7, for addiction:
+According to the Canadian Safety Council, here are the confidential local helplines, available 24/7, regarding addiction:

 Alberta 1-866-332-2322